percona/pmm-doc/docs/details/commands/pmm-admin.md

 - 0: which indicates that collStats and indexStats can handle unlimited collections.
 - n, which indicates that collStats and indexStats can handle <=n collections.
 If the limit is crossed - exporter stops collecting monitoring data for the collStats and indexStats collectors.
-- -1 (default) doesn't need to be explicitly set, it indicates that PMM decides how many collections it would monitor, currently <=200 (subject to change).
+- -1 (default) doesn't need to be explicitly set.
+It indicates that PMM decides how many collections it would monitor, currently <=200 (subject to change).

 To further limit collections to monitor, enable collStats and indexStats for some databases or collections: